 After completing her MPhil at the Department of Japanese Studies, HKU; where she researched on Japanese Popular Culture and Globalization funded by HKU studentship.
 She worked for Hong Kong Polytechnic University and Chinese University of Hong Kong in the subsequent three years, assisted in teaching activities and several research projects especially focusing on cultural studies and globalization.
 During 2005, she received Japanese Government (Monbukagakusho-MEXT) Scholarship to continue her PhD study at Tohoku University.
 After receiving her PhD, she worked as a postdoctoral research fellow for Waseda University.
 And she was a visiting lecturer for City University of Hong Kong and the Chinese University of Hong Kong for undergraduate and postgraduate level students.
 And now she is the Programme Leader for Higher Diploma in Japanese Studies in the Open University of Hong Kong.

 Her research work is highly interdisciplinary, drawing on culture studies, gender studies and globalization theory.
 She also actively participates in research and application for research funding from external sources.
 On 2012 she was granted by the Japan Foundation Special Grant on the area of Critical Issues Emanating from Japan's March 11th Disasters. (￥1,807,400).
 And she also taken part in the research project on "Grant-in-Aid for Challenging Exploratory Research" from The Ministry of Education, Culture, Sports, Science and Technology(MEXT) & Japan Society for the Promotion of Science(JSPS) (￥3,640,000) in 2014.
-And recently she received a research grant from PACRD form the open university of Hong Kong on the project of “Innovation and Social Impact in Higher Education”.
-And she is also the chair of 11st International Symposium on Japanese Language Education and Japanese Studies in 2016/17.
+And she also received a research grant from PACRD form the open university of Hong Kong on the project of “Innovation and Social Impact in Higher Education”.
+And she is also the chair of 11st International Symposium on Japanese Language Education and Japanese Studies.

 Teaching Areas & Research Interests